 When an evaporative cooler develops mineral or scale buildup, it might be time to use a cleaner or some form of de-scaler.
 This will help the cooler pads last longer.
 Also, clean pads can help keep the air temperature cooler because more water can be absorbed into the pads and subsequently evaporated (it is the evaporation of water that gives the appliance the ability to cool air).
 D-scale is one brand of cleaner, and there are many others.

 A purge pump helps to keep the water in your evaporative cooler clean all summer long.
 It cleans the water in the cooler automatically every 6 to 8 hours of use by pumping a percentage of the water out of the pan so it can be replaced with fresh water.
 Purge pumps are easy to hook up; they have a special two-sided plug that plugs into the existing pump electrical outlet, then the cooler pump plugs into the back of the purge pump plug.
 The water that's discarded by the purge pump can be used to irrigate a nearby garden, plants, or trees so it isn't wasted.

 Zinc Anode Rod

-Drop-in tablets are another way to help prevent mineral and scale buildup.
+Drop-in tablets are another option to help prevent mineral and scale buildup.
 These are time-release tablets that you simply drop into the cooler pan.
-Tablet serve the same purpose as a liquid cooler cleaner or de-scaler, but with tablets, you simply leave them in the cooler.
+Tablets serve the same purpose as a liquid cooler cleaner or de-scaler, but with tablets, you simply leave them in the cooler.
 They contain pre-measured amounts of chemical and require no measuring.
-If your evaporative cooler pads are already clean (and don't need a de-scaling flush with a liquid cleaner), you might combine tablet with a purge pump to maintain better water quality with little or no buildup.
+If your evaporative cooler pads are already clean (and don't need a de-scaling flush with a liquid cleaner), you might combine tablets with a purge pump to maintain better water quality with little or no buildup.